Pain in the neck!!

 - Gentle stretches or active neck movements can help reduce neck stiffness.
 But make sure the stretches or active dynamic movements do not increase your soreness.

 While in a seated position – try these few simple stretches.

 - Look down and look up as far as you can tolerate

-- Look towards your right shoulder; hold few seconds, then turn to look over your left shoulder, hold for few seconds.
-Add gentle pressure at the chin as tolerated for getting more stretch.
+- Look towards your right shoulder; hold a few seconds, then turn to look over your left shoulder, and hold for a few seconds.
+Add gentle pressure at the chin as tolerated to get more stretch.